-Startup when expected/actual configuration differs

-If the checkbox for "Startup when expected/actual configuration differ" is deselected and at least one module is not located at its configured slot or if another type of module is inserted there instead, then the CPU does not switch to RUN mode and remains in STOP mode.

-If the checkbox for "Startup when expected/actual configuration differ" is selected, then the CPU starts even if there are modules not located in their configured slots of if another type of module is inserted there instead, such as during an initial system start-up.

-Monitoring time for ready message by modules [100ms]

-This operation specifies the maximum time for the ready message of every configured module after PowerON.
+- Startup when expected/actual configuration differs: If the checkbox for 'Startup when expected/actual configuration differ' is deselected and at least one module is not located at its configured slot or if another type of module is inserted there instead, then the CPU does not switch to RUN mode and remains in STOP mode.
+If the checkbox for 'Startup when expected/actual configuration differ' is selected, then the CPU starts even if there are modules not located in their configured slots of if another type of module is inserted there instead, such as during an initial system start-up. - Monitoring time for ready message by modules [100ms]: This operation specifies the maximum time for the ready message of every configured module after PowerON.
 Here connected PROFIBUS DP slaves are also considered until they are parameterized.
 If the modules do not send a ready message to the CPU by the time the monitoring time has expired, the actual configuration becomes unequal to the preset configuration.

-Monitoring time for transfer of parameters to modules [100ms] The maximum time for the transfer of parameters to parameterizable modules.
+Monitoring time for ready message by modules [100ms] - Transfer of parameters to modules [100ms]: The maximum time for the transfer of parameters to parametrizable modules.
 If not every module has been assigned parameters by the time this monitoring time has expired; the actual configuration becomes unequal to the preset configuration.

+Setting CPU parameters > Parameter CPU